Traders Sell Shares of Starbucks (SBUX) on Strength (SBUX)

-Investors sold shares of Starbucks Co.
-(NASDAQ:SBUX) on strength during trading on Friday. $558.62 million flowed into the stock on the tick-up and $654.71 million flowed out of the stock on the tick-down, for a money net flow of $96.09 million out of the stock.
-Of all equities tracked, Starbucks had the 4th highest net out-flow for the day.
-Starbucks traded up $5.69 for the day and closed at $64.32
+Traders sold shares of Starbucks Co.
+(NASDAQ:SBUX) on strength during trading hours on Thursday. $112.88 million flowed into the stock on the tick-up and $224.34 million flowed out of the stock on the tick-down, for a money net flow of $111.46 million out of the stock.
+Of all equities tracked, Starbucks had the 0th highest net out-flow for the day.
+Starbucks traded up $0.36 for the day and closed at $58.63

-SBUX has been the subject of a number of analyst reports.
-Wells Fargo & Co increased their price target on shares of Starbucks from $60.00 to $64.00 and gave the company an “outperform” rating in a report on Wednesday, October 17th.
-KeyCorp reaffirmed a “buy” rating on shares of Starbucks in a report on Thursday, October 4th.
-Zacks Investment Research raised shares of Starbucks from a “strong sell” rating to a “hold” rating in a report on Tuesday, August 21st.
-BidaskClub raised shares of Starbucks from a “hold” rating to a “buy” rating in a report on Wednesday, September 12th.
-Finally, ValuEngine raised shares of Starbucks from a “sell” rating to a “hold” rating in a research note on Friday, September 7th.
-One equities research analyst has rated the stock with a sell rating, twelve have given a hold rating and nineteen have assigned a buy rating to the company’s stock.
-Starbucks has a consensus rating of “Buy” and a consensus price target of $62.44.
+Several equities research analysts recently weighed in on the company.
+Telsey Advisory Group reduced their price target on Starbucks from $60.00 to $58.00 and set a “market perform” rating on the stock in a research note on Tuesday, July 17th.
+BidaskClub cut Starbucks from a “strong-buy” rating to a “buy” rating in a research note on Friday.
+UBS Group set a $72.00 price target on Starbucks and gave the stock a “buy” rating in a research note on Friday.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a $66.00 price target on shares of Starbucks in a research note on Friday.
+Finally, Bank of America set a $68.00 price target on Starbucks and gave the stock a “buy” rating in a research note on Friday.
+One analyst has rated the stock with a sell rating, twelve have given a hold rating and nineteen have given a buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus target price of $62.44.

 The business also recently announced a quarterly dividend, which will be paid on Friday, November 30th.
-Stockholders of record on Thursday, November 15th will be given a dividend of $0.36 per share.
+Stockholders of record on Thursday, November 15th will be paid a $0.36 dividend.
 This represents a $1.44 dividend on an annualized basis and a dividend yield of 2.24%.
-Starbucks’s dividend payout ratio (DPR) is presently 69.90%.
+Starbucks’s dividend payout ratio is currently 59.50%.

-In other news, Director Javier G. Teruel sold 166,666 shares of the firm’s stock in a transaction that occurred on Friday, August 24th.
-The shares were sold at an average price of $52.70, for a total transaction of $8,783,298.20.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, Director Myron E. Ullman III sold 99,166 shares of the firm’s stock in a transaction that occurred on Wednesday, September 12th.
+In other news, Director Myron E. Ullman III sold 99,166 shares of the company’s stock in a transaction on Wednesday, September 12th.
 The stock was sold at an average price of $55.05, for a total transaction of $5,459,088.30.
-Following the transaction, the director now directly owns 29,000 shares in the company, valued at $1,596,450.
+Following the transaction, the director now directly owns 29,000 shares of the company’s stock, valued at $1,596,450.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Javier G. Teruel sold 166,666 shares of the company’s stock in a transaction on Friday, August 24th.
+The shares were sold at an average price of $52.70, for a total value of $8,783,298.20.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 280,832 shares of company stock worth $15,052,087.
-Corporate insiders own 3.40% of the company’s stock.
+Over the last three months, insiders sold 280,832 shares of company stock worth $15,052,087.
+Insiders own 3.40% of the company’s stock.

-Several large investors have recently modified their holdings of the company.
-Radnor Capital Management LLC increased its holdings in Starbucks by 8.7% during the third quarter.
-Radnor Capital Management LLC now owns 11,264 shares of the coffee company’s stock valued at $640,000 after buying an additional 900 shares during the period.
-Mercer Capital Advisers Inc. increased its holdings in Starbucks by 5.4% during the third quarter.
-Mercer Capital Advisers Inc. now owns 18,550 shares of the coffee company’s stock valued at $1,054,000 after buying an additional 950 shares during the period.
-DDD Partners LLC increased its holdings in Starbucks by 13.3% during the second quarter.
-DDD Partners LLC now owns 8,317 shares of the coffee company’s stock valued at $406,000 after buying an additional 975 shares during the period.
-Signature Wealth Management Group increased its holdings in Starbucks by 14.9% during the second quarter.
-Signature Wealth Management Group now owns 7,574 shares of the coffee company’s stock valued at $370,000 after buying an additional 985 shares during the period.
-Finally, Rathbone Brothers plc grew its holdings in Starbucks by 10.0% in the third quarter.
-Rathbone Brothers plc now owns 10,953 shares of the coffee company’s stock worth $623,000 after purchasing an additional 999 shares during the last quarter.
-71.86% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in SBUX.
+Radnor Capital Management LLC raised its stake in shares of Starbucks by 8.7% in the third quarter.
+Radnor Capital Management LLC now owns 11,264 shares of the coffee company’s stock worth $640,000 after buying an additional 900 shares during the period.
+Mercer Capital Advisers Inc. raised its stake in shares of Starbucks by 5.4% in the third quarter.
+Mercer Capital Advisers Inc. now owns 18,550 shares of the coffee company’s stock worth $1,054,000 after buying an additional 950 shares during the period.
+DDD Partners LLC raised its stake in shares of Starbucks by 13.3% in the second quarter.
+DDD Partners LLC now owns 8,317 shares of the coffee company’s stock worth $406,000 after buying an additional 975 shares during the period.
+Signature Wealth Management Group raised its stake in shares of Starbucks by 14.9% in the second quarter.
+Signature Wealth Management Group now owns 7,574 shares of the coffee company’s stock worth $370,000 after buying an additional 985 shares during the period.
+Finally, Rathbone Brothers plc raised its stake in shares of Starbucks by 10.0% in the third quarter.
+Rathbone Brothers plc now owns 10,953 shares of the coffee company’s stock worth $623,000 after buying an additional 999 shares during the period.
+71.86% of the stock is currently owned by hedge funds and other institutional investors.

 About Starbucks (NASDAQ:SBUX)